armory/documentation/_install_guide/dns_and_ssl.md

 For SSL, it can be beneficial to terminate SSL at the Elastic Load Balancer (ELB) whenever feasible.
 Amazon has the [Key Management Service (KMS)](https://aws.amazon.com/kms/) for this purpose.
 If you need to handle certificate management at the application level, you might want to check out [Netflix's Lemur](http://techblog.netflix.com/2015/09/introducing-lemur.html) project.

+> Note: We must still give Spinnaker a certificate due to workflow bugs between Spring and Tomcat.
+This certificate is only used between the ELB and Spinnaker.

 ## Enabling HTTPS/SSL in Spinnaker